wp-slimstat/wp-slimstat/readme.txt

 * [Update] All the icons used in the admin are now optimized (thank you, [scruffy1](http://wordpress.org/support/topic/suggestion-79))
 * [Fix] Introduced some code optimizations (browser detection) that will solve the slow response time once and for all!
 * [Fix] Add-ons page was not accessible if menu was attached to the Admin Bar (thank you, h_a_l_f)

-= 3.6.9 =
-* [Note] Our new website is finally live, [check it out](http://slimstat.getused.to.it/)
-* [Update] [AmMap](http://www.amcharts.com/download/) has been updated to version 3.10.2 (August 6, 2014)
-* [Update] Renamed some sections to make their purpose more intuitive (thank you, Aaron)
-* [Fix] The browser's properties (css version, mobile device, etc) were not being recorded properly

-= 3.6.8 =
-* [Fix] Mobile Safari on iOS was not being properly detected
-* [Fix] Google Bot icon was not being displayed under certain circumstances

-= 3.6.7 =
-* [Fix] Foreach warning was being displayed, related to the latest browscap update.
-Sorry for the inconvenience, folks!

-= 3.6.6 =
-* [New] Top Traffic Sources is now showing the percentage of direct pageviews (thank you, [uewinfo_frm](http://wordpress.org/support/topic/top-traffic-sources-to-add-direct-access))
-* [Update] [Browscap](http://browscap.org/) has been updated to version 5031, released on July 2, 2014
-* [Fix] Index name was not properly handled (thank you, [bretweinraub](https://github.com/getusedtoit/wp-slimstat/pull/8))
-* [Fix] Patched XSS Vulnerability (thank you, Yogendra Sharma)
-* [Fix] Code for tracking external pages could not be selected in Firefox (thank you, [KSteinmann](http://wordpress.org/support/topic/cant-select-slimstat-external-pages-tracking-script))

-= 3.6.5 =
-* [Update] MaxMind's IP Database has been updated to the latest version (2014-07-01)
-* [Fix] Bug in tracking visits when the CDN option is enabled
-* [Fix] Number format description was sort of misleading (thank you, [Shonu](http://wordpress.org/support/topic/number-format-label))

-= 3.6.4 =
-* [Fix] Issue with our UAN code

-= 3.6.3 =
-* [Fix] Issue with heuristic user agent detection

-= 3.6.2 =
-* [New] You can disable SlimScroll if it doesn't work on your browser or mobile device (thank you, Egor)
-* [New] Track non-WP pages (within the same domain) with WP SlimStat.
-Go to Settings > Advanced and get your tracking code (thank you, [JourdanDixon](http://wordpress.org/support/topic/adding-slim-stat-to-non-wp-page))
-* [Fix] Page load speed has been improved introducing some caching mechanisms for certain requests

-= 3.6.1 =
-* [Update] Streamlined DB initialization / update procedures (thank you, [PyroSteveJr](http://wordpress.org/support/topic/not-capturing-anything))
-* [Update] [AmMap](http://www.amcharts.com/javascript-maps/) has been updated to version 3.8.13
-* [Fix] Uninstall procedure was not removing all the tables as expected (thank you, [scruffy1](http://wordpress.org/support/topic/how-to-delete-slim-stat))
-* [Fix] Bug in retrieving the ID of the longest comment
-* [Fix] Inconsistent table records were being removed without alerting the admin
-* [Fix] Bug in calculating the CIDR mask for some IP-based filters (thank you, Alan)
-* [Fix] Current tab was not remembered when clicking on a report's link to filter the data
-* [Fix] Sorting was not available in Asynchronous Mode for certain reports (thank you, [psn](http://wordpress.org/support/topic/order-to-show-user-overview))

-= 3.6 =
-* [Note] We'll go back to our biweekly release schedule after this release - we just wanted to get our latest feature to our users as soon as possible
-* [New] Support for network-wide reports is now complete
-* [New] Support for network-wide settings is being tested and will be added soon
-* [Update] MaxMind's IP Database has been updated to the latest version (2014-04-02)
-* [Update] French localization had some encoding issues (thank you, Yves Pouplard)
-* [Update] Swedish localization has been updated (thank you, Per Soderman)
-* [Fix] User Overview add-on is now compatible with network-wide reports
-* [Fix] Author filters were not working under certain circumstances (thank you, [tbetzold](http://wordpress.org/support/topic/authors-not-able-to-see-their-own-stats))

 == Special Thanks To ==